Qaysareyah of Kirkuk

 The Qaysareyah Market is an old market in the city of Kirkuk in Iraq, located near the Kirkuk Citadel.
 Sources claim it was built in 1855 during the Ottoman Empire era.

-The market's layout symbolizes the hours, days, and months of the year.
-The market consist of 365 stores which symbolize the days of the year, has 12 small rooms in its second flour which symbolize the 12 months of the year, has 24 aisles which symbolize the hours of the day and has 7 doors which symbolizes the days of the week.
+The market is arranged to reflect the hours, days, and months of the year.
+It consists of 365 stores which symbolize the days of the year, 12 small rooms on its second floor for the 12 months of the year, 24 aisles for the hours of the day, and has 7 doors for the days of the week.
 The market was renovated in 1978.